mctools/mcpl/usage_python.md

 ### Access blocks of particles for efficiency

-For large files, it can be much more efficient to load a large number of particles as once, using instead the `particle_blocks` interface:
+For large files, it can be much more efficient to load a large number of particles at once, using instead the `particle_blocks` interface:

 ```python
 import mcpl